Table of Contents

-Immune cell infiltrate, smooth muscle cell hyperplasia, and fibrosis are common in fibrosing alveolitis diseases.
+Immune cell infiltrates, smooth muscle cell hyperplasia, and fibrosis are common in fibrosing alveolitis diseases.
 On the other hand, patients with granulomatous disease usually have lung granulomas that consist of multiple layers of activated T-cells and mononuclear cells.

-Serum calcium and angiotensin converting enzyme levels might be elevated in patients with sarcoidosis.
+Serum calcium and angiotensin-converting enzyme levels might be elevated in patients with sarcoidosis.

 Treatment of Interstitial Lung Disease

 Patients with a confirmed diagnosis of cryptogenic fibrosing alveolitis (Idiopathic pulmonary fibrosis) should be started on prednisolone 0.5 mg/kg and azathioprine 3 mg/kg for one month.
 After that, prednisolone dosage should be brought down to 10 mg per day slowly and continued for one year.

 Patients who fail to respond to medication or who have progressive lung disease are possible candidates for single lung transplantation.